 Site planning involves the thoughtful placement and orientation of buildings, driveways and other site improvements.
-The following principles are suggestions to help enhance the value and appearance of a property, while avoiding negative impacts to the surrounding rural community and environment.
+The following principles are suggestions to help enhance the value and appearance of a property while avoiding negative impacts on the surrounding rural community and environment.

 Building Placement and Massing

 - To reduce the amount of site disturbance and corresponding grading expense, structure location should respond to the natural landforms, drainage patterns, topography, and vegetation.

 - On sloping sites, building floor elevations should be stepped accordingly to avoid high retaining walls and extensive cut and fill slopes.